DermotR/dsr-dev-process/docs/dsr-process-detailed.md

 ### Recommended Tools:

 - **LLM Tools**:
-  - **Claude Code** - Critical for architectural and design code implementation
+  - **Claude Code or similar agentic Coding Assistant** - Core tool for Phase 2 implementation, handling file/folder creation, boilerplate code, schema definition, and implementation of all core use cases
   - **Cursor in Agent mode using Claude 3.7** - For targeted refinement at the individual component level (never across the entire codebase)
   - **Claude** (web interface or API) - For requirements gathering and documentation